RallyPointNetworks/hiring-test-fe-no-ember/README.md

 This is a repository containing assets and resources for a hiring test at RallyPoint Networks, designed for developers who don't have prior ember experience.
 If you _do_ have prior Ember experience, consider taking the [Ember Version](https://github.com/RallyPointNetworks/hiring-test-fe-ember) of this test.

+##Resource

+This repository contains a json file, which you will use as a data source to construct your solution.
+It is called data.json

 ##Fields
   <table>
     <thead>